SPOT-6 and SPOT-7 (Azersky)

 SPOT-6 &-7 maintain the newly developed spacecraft bus AstroBus-L (or AstroSat250) which provides the constellation with mosaics (5 contiguous strips), agility and multiple acquisitions over an area of interest.
 The platform design meets specific agility standards through the control movement gyroscope (CMG) which gives the satellite superior manoeuvrability in a single passing.
 This is primarily due to the spacecraft's ability to pitch and roll forward, backwards and sideways by 45°, twice as fast as previous designs.

-SPOT-6 and SPOT-7 Commercial Imaging Constellation
+SPOT-6 and SPOT-7 (Azersky) Commercial Imaging Constellation

 In 2008, Spot Image of Toulouse, France, and partners (EADS Astrium) started an initiative to build a new commercial SPOT mission series, referred to as SPOT-6 /-7, to continue sustainable wide-swath high-resolution observation services as currently provided by the SPOT-5 mission.
 Having full support from EADS Astrium (Spot Image's majority shareholder), manufacturing of the twin constellation SPOT-6 & -7 was officially announced in mid-2009 by Astrium Services' CEO Eric Beranger.
 The first launch is scheduled for 2012.